software-engineering-amsterdam/MLitB/MLITB/README.md

 ####How to Test :

-Currently the test case is fitting Sin function.
+- Sin function :

+ - run >> nodejs /build/mlitb_sin.js

+- Mnist dataset :

-run >> nodejs /build/mlitb.js
+ - run >> nodejs /build/mlitb_mnist.js

 ####To do List :

-- Try MNIST dataset
+- Try MNIST dataset (done)

 - Implement Dropout layer (usually used for deep network)

+- Implement weight and learning rate decay

 - Implement functions to save and load network architecture and parameter